Mindfulness – Talk 3

 Listen to Part 2 of this talk on mnzencenter.org

-… And then you have to see the human dualistic world from that standpoint.
-Seeing front and back; dealing with front and back.
-Basically, you have to stand up in the realm of the-same-and-one-nature.
-And you have to establish a stable mind which is like a wall.
+Anyway, basically you have to stand up in the realm of the-same-and-one-nature, and you have to establish the state mind which is like a wall.
 That means abiding firmly in the state of nondualism.
-Constantly we should do this.
+Constantly we should do [this].

 But according to everyday life, we always judge first.
-Our life first depends on a sense of value; a sense of value comes first.
-That means when I see the tape recorder, immediately I deal with the tape recorder according to a sense of value.
+Our life depends on a sense of value first, a sense of value comes first.
+That means [when] I see the tape recorder immediately I deal with the tape recorder according to a sense of value.
+Do you understand?
 Sense of value means it is useful or it is not useful.
 Next moment, sense of value is very complicated because it’s backed by affective preferences.
-Do you understand “affective”?
+Do you understand affective preferences?
 Like or dislike, hatred or love, et cetera.
-Very natural, very complicated.
+So very [naturally it’s] very complicated.
 Our life always depends on this sense of value first.
-If you see something, immediately that sense of value comes, and then we take care of it.
-We don’t practice the state of the mind which is called Buddha Nature, or which is called emptiness.
+If you see something, immediately that sense of value comes, first, and then we take care of [it].
+We don’t practice the state of the mind which is called buddha-nature or which is called emptiness.
 No; we always depend on that sense of value.

 So abiding firmly in nondualism, that is called emptiness.
 How can we do this?
 This is zazen.
 Zazen is a very simple practice.
 That is shamata, we say.
 Let’s abide firmly in emptiness, so-called shamata.
 Quiescence.
 Samadhi.
-Become one with; no gap between tape recorder and I. No dualistic sense.
+Because [you] become one with; no gap between tape recorder and I. No dualistic sense.
 That is shamata.

 So that is called vajra samadhi and śūraṃgama samadhi.